marcocofano/excalidraw.nvim/README.md

 #### Create behaviour

-- If file exists, it returns an error (it will ask for overwrite in next iteration)
+- If file exists, it returns an error
 - open the file at creation, configurable
-- creation follows the following:
+- creation follows the steps:

   1. parse input
   2. expand to absolute